omichelsen/ole.michelsen.dk/public/blog/schedule-jobs-with-crontab-on-mac-osx.md

 0 12 * * *  cd ~/my/backup/folder && ./backup.sh
 ```

 This will execute the command every day at 12:00, which changes to the folder of the script and runs it.
-The double ampersand `&&` enables you to specify multiple commands that will run after each other.
+The double ampersand `&&` allows you to specify multiple commands that will run after each other.

 Notice that if your computer is shut down or sleeping at the time, the script will not run until the next day at the specified time.